 Graduate Assistantship Program

 The assistantship program is designed to aid in the successful completion of the degree pursued and to enhance career opportunities through applied professional experiences.
-Analogous to undergraduate student scholarships, the graduate assistantship program aims to recognize and reward the University’s very best graduate students.
+Compared to undergraduate student scholarships, the graduate assistantship program aims to recognize and reward the University’s very best graduate students.

-The Office of Graduate Studies awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.
+Jacksonville State University awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.